 The more DWI charges on your record, the harder it may be to overcome your current DWI.
 Even if your previous charges ended in a not guilty verdict for you, you may still face tremendous penalties that include fines, jail time, and revocation of your driver’s license.
 If you have already been charged with a DWI prior to your current charge, contact a DWI attorney today to help you avoid significant penalties.

 Will a DWI Attorney Help Me Avoid Severe Punishment?

 A DWI is a serious offense that is punished accordingly.
 The consequences of a DWI can last a lifetime.
 Don’t let a simple mistake mark the rest of your life.
-Contact The Medlin Law Firm today to have experienced criminal defense lawyer in Dallas look over your case and give you an effective gameplan to beat your charges.
+Contact The Medlin Law Firm today to have an experienced law firm handling criminal defense cases look over your case and give you an effective game plan to beat your charges.